Megan Meaney - Executive Director

 As Manager of the Quebec Office, Michaël coordinates the delivery and development of programming throughout Quebec.
 He assists the organization in managing and providing general support for ICLEI’s adaptation projects, including the Building Adaptive & Resilient Communities (BARC) Program.
 He also supports ICLEI’s Executive in the exploration and development of new projects and project funding.
 Michaël has a Master’s degree in Urban Planning from the University of Montreal, and a Bachelor’s degree in Environment and Development from McGill University.
 Prior to joining ICLEI Canada, Michaël was the Project Coordinator of the Massachusetts Institute of Technology (MIT) Climate CoLab, a project out of the MIT Center for Collective Intelligence.
 In 2014, he designed and coordinated an international contest recognized by the White House Press as being in line with the United States President’s Climate Data Initiative.

-Sarah Shenstone-Harris - Climate and Energy Project Assistant
+Sarah Shenstone-Harris - Climate and Energy Planner

-As Climate and Energy Project Assistant, Sarah contributes to ICLEI’s Community Energy Planning activities, program activities of the Partners for Climate Protection program, and climate mitigation planning and reporting.
+As Climate and Energy Planner, Sarah contributes to ICLEI’s Community Energy Planning activities, program activities of the Partners for Climate Protection program, and climate mitigation planning and reporting.
 She also helps in the development and delivery of tools and resources for local governments to build capacity on mitigation strategies and community energy planning.
 Sarah holds a Master of Science in Environmental Sustainability from the University of Ottawa and a Bachelor of Science from Queen’s University.
 Prior to working at ICLEI Canada, Sarah worked on climate and energy and other sustainability issues in the NGO and government sectors.

 Hiba Kariem - Adaptation and Resilience Project Assistant